Independence in randomizations: Countably Based and Countable Union Properties

-Now suppose that $\ind[I]$ has monotonicity and two-sided countable character, and the displayed formula in (2) holds whenever $A, B$ are countable.
-Then the statements (a)--(d) are again equivalent, so $\ind[I]$ is countably based.
+Now suppose that $\ind[I]$ has monotonicity and two-sided countable character, and (a) is equivalent to (e) whenever $A, B$ are countable.
+Then the parts of (b) and (d) after the quantifiers are equivalent, so (b), and (d) are equivalent.
+Therefore (a) is equivalent to (d), so $\ind[I]$ is countably based. \end{proof}